 3. Amazon Renewed:

-The e-commerce giant has entered the refurbished product market, offering a wide range of refurbished electronics with a warranty.
+The e-commerce giant has entered the market for refurbished products, offering a wide range of refurbished electronics with warranty.

 Challenges and Considerations: